 For information on the rear panel of the network analyzer, please refer to the documentation supplied with the network analyzer.

 1 USB The software on the network analyzer uses the USB port to control the optical test set.
-2 External Input Plug in an external laser source.
-3 Line power cable connector Plug in your power cable here.
-4 Line fuse Replace only with same type.
-See "Replacing the Fuse" on page 121.
+2 Line power cable connector Plug in your power cable here.
+3 Line fuse Replace only with same type.

-2 Getting Started
+Getting Started